 5 listings

-Ingestre Place is a short yet culturally rich street tucked away in Soho, London, known for its historic character and creative spirit.
-Named after the Earl of Shrewsbury’s country estate, Ingestre Hall, the street dates back to the 18th century when much of Soho began to transform from farmland into one of London’s most energetic urban areas.
-While small in size, Ingestre Place reflects the heart of Soho’s creative industries.
+Ingestre Place is a short street tucked away in Soho, named after Ingestre Hall, the Earl of Shrewsbury's country estate.
+It dates back to the 18th century, when much of Soho was turning from farmland into one of London's busier quarters.
+Small as it is, it sits squarely among the area's creative trades.

-Today, it is surrounded by a mix of modern and older architecture, housing a handful of creative studios, media agencies, and boutique workspaces.
-One of the standout names is The Photographers’ Gallery’s print sales division, which attracts both art lovers and collectors.
-Another well-known spot is Ingestre Place Car Park, often used for filming and photo shoots due to its classic urban look and proximity to central Soho.
+Old and newer buildings sit together along it, housing a handful of creative studios, media agencies and boutique workspaces.
+The Photographers' Gallery print sales division is one of the standout names, drawing art lovers and collectors.
+Then there is Ingestre Place Car Park, which gets used for filming and photo shoots thanks to its plain urban look and its closeness to central Soho.